Cassin01/neoline.vim/README.md

 # neoline.vim
-An awesome Status Line Plugin for minimarist
+An awesome Status Line Plugin for minimalist

 # Feature
 1. Compatible with every kind of color schemes